 Your formula should also be fortified with calcium, iron, easy-to-digest protein and a healthy level of calories and vitamins and minerals.
 These are all vital to the baby's health and development.

-Ask your pediatrician for a recommendation about which formula is best as your child grows and changes.
+Ask your pediatrician for a recommendation about which formula is best for your baby.